What do you do on your First Week of School?

-- Play a Game for the last 15-20 minutes – Noodle Dance Tag or Adventure Bingo (See download link below) or The Crazy Cards Challenge Icebreaker Game
+- Play a Game for the last 15-20 minutes – Noodle Dance Tag or Adventure Bingo (See free download link below) or The Crazy Cards Challenge Icebreaker Game

 That’s it.
 It’s definitely a full lesson and a lot to pack in, but I want to set expectations up front and lay the groundwork for a successful year.
 I try to help the students have fun by moving them around a lot, making jokes and getting their feedback on the routines and procedures that we have in place.
 Also, since I’ve been at my school for 8 years, most of the kids are familiar with the routines we have so I can move through the content pretty quickly.
 If you’re brand new to your school, you might want to break this lesson up into a 2 part lesson, since it will be the first time your students are being exposed to new routines/procedures/activities.

 If you want to use the Google Slides that I use for my presentation on the first day you can copy them HERE: